emnify/product-docs/docs/how-tos/multi-factor-authentication.md

 To turn off your existing MFA setup, go to **User Settings**, find the [**Two-Factor Authentication**](https://portal.emnify.com/user-settings#two-factor-authentication) section, and click **Disable**.

 :::warning
-You won't be able to disable MFA once it's enforced for your organization.
+You won't be able to disable MFA once it's enforced.
 :::